LGouttefange/beavor/README.en.md

 ```

-Also works with objects collection :
+Also works with objects collections :

 ```php